Building an audience happens one relationship at a time.

 But then, that same influencer continued to refer customers (hundreds of them!) to Interact.
 To this day, I don’t actually know why she stopped using Interact.
 I do know, though, that the relationship we built wasn’t for nothing.
 I’m confident she had good reasons to use another platform.
 Maybe she was looking for a specific feature, for example.

 Speaking with Ben was a good reminder that there is never a point when things become just transactional in business.
-Growth is always fueled by relationships, no matter how big you get.
+Relationships always fuel growth, no matter how big you get.
 This is not just a goodwill statement either.
 From our experience, when we try to “scale” things without putting relationships first, we end up growing, yes, but we attract an audience that is not the right fit for our product, and they end up costing us a lot of money in the long-run.

 On the flip side, when we start by connecting with people, it brings an audience who we want to reach for many reasons.